nandokawka/Turntable-to-Sonos-Bose-Bluetooth-or-internet-radio-with-Raspberry-Pi/README.md

 ### Architecture

 The pipeline begins with the record player which is connected to the USB audio interface (see architecture overview above).
-The analog signal from the current playing record travels through USB audio interface into the Raspberry Pi.
+The analog signal from the current playing record travels through the USB audio interface into the Raspberry Pi.
 The program [Darkice](http://www.darkice.org/) encodes the analog audio signal into a digital audio signal according to your configuration and sends it to a streaming media server.
 The streaming media server in this setup is [Icecast](https://icecast.org/).
-It creates a internet radio station in your private network.
-You can listen to it on any device that allows for the connection with an internet radio stream.
+It creates an internet radio station in your private network.
+You can listen to it on any device that allows for a connection with an internet radio stream.
 To create a similar set up the following steps need to be completed: